What is the RDS?

 This elite pool of approximately 50 players will have their application handled on their behalf, and will be notified via email, towards the beginning of May.
 These players need not complete any documentation, and will receive a free pass to the final stage of try-outs, accessible by invitation only.

 The second tier of players will be sent instructions on how to apply on their own, citing the RDS as a reference.
 This level of recommendation virtually guarantees an invite to attend try-out, although players in this second tier will have to go through the initial stages of open try-outs, which will feature a much larger pool, of a varied ability level.

 The third tier of players consists of players who are not considered to have a legitimate chance of making the academy.
 Players within the third tier may still chose to apply for the Academy on their own behalf, but will not be given a reference by the RDS.
 Depending on the volume of applications for try-out, there is no guarantee that these players will have the opportunity to try-out.

 Is participation in the RDS a pre-requisite for selection to the Academy?

-No, although over the past four years, approximately 95% of all players selected to the Academy have come through the RDS.
+No, although over the past seven years, approximately 98% of all players selected to the Academy have come through the RDS.
 There are always a small number of players who jump straight to the academy despite not having been in the RDS, due to living in a region where the program may have been inaccessible.
 In short, it is possible to get into the Academy without RDS participation, but coming through the RDS certainly dramatically improves a player’s chances.

 Can players earn a try-out for the Academy teams before they are officially eligible?